StanfordVL/iGibson/docs/ros_integration.md

 source /opt/ros/kinetic/setup.bash
 source ~/catkin_ws/devel/setup.bash
 ```
-2. Repeat step 3 from Preparation, sanitize `PATH` and `PYTHONPATH`
+2. Repeat Step 3 from Preparation: sanitize `PATH` and `PYTHONPATH`
 3. Here are some of the examples that you can run, including gmapping, hector mapping and navigation.
 ```bash
 roslaunch gibson2-ros turtlebot_rgbd.launch # Bare minimal bringup example